Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Dynamical models for convective space-time chaos

 Referring for the derivation of NHKS equation to~\cite{Nepom-74}, we write it here in dimensionless coordinates where all the coefficients except for one are set to one:

-Here, $u(x,t)$ is the dimensionless deviation of the film width from the constant value, $x$ and $t$ are dimensionless space and time.
+Here, $u(x,t)$ represents the dimensionless deviation of the film width from its constant value; $x$ and $t$ are dimensionless space and time coordinates, respectively.
 Terms with higher derivatives in $x$ describe linear instability of perturbations.
 The lowest-order nonlinear term is responsible for the transformation of perturbations from the unstable to the stable part of the spectrum, which is sufficient for the saturation of the instability.

 The only nontrivial parameter in this equation is the dimensionless velocity of linear waves $V$, which is represented via the geometry of the setup and the properties of the fluid as~\cite{Nepom-74}